Mathematics & Computer Science: Computer Science Program

 |CS 490||Capstone Project||3|

-Computer Science majors must take PHYS 303, 303L, 304, and 304L.
+Computer Science majors must take PHYS 303, and 303L.
 These courses satisfy Category III of the Liberal Arts Core Requirements.

 III.
 Program and General Electives

-All Marywood undergraduate students must have a minimum of 126 credits to graduate.
+An additional 27 credits of electives are needed to obtain a total of 120 credits.
+All Marywood undergraduate students must have a minimum of 120 credits to graduate.
 Computer Science majors must take enough general elective credits to meet this minimum before graduation.